NOPEname/nn_math/README.md

 Supported Minecraft versions: 1.15, 1.16 (some functions might also work in 1.14 - no warranty!)

+## License
+It basically says: Do whatever you want with my code... but please give credits (https://choosealicense.com/licenses/mit/)

+Do this by including the text inside "LICENSE" in the parts of your project (datapack) containing my code

 ## Setup
 This project can be used as one, all-including datapack.
 However you can as well take parts (subfolders and/or single function files) from it to include them directly in your own datapacks.
 In that case you have to take care yourself for that it works as intended.